dsp-uga/Anirudh-Kakarlapudi-p0/README.md

 <ul> <li> Anirudh Kumar Maurya Kakarlapudi.
 See <a href ="https://github.com/dsp-uga/Anirudh-Kakarlapudi-p0/blob/master/CONTRIBUTORS.md"> Contributors.md </a> for additional information</li></ul>

 ## License:
-This project is licensed under the MIT License - see the <a href="https://github.com/dsp-uga/Anirudh-Kakarlapudi-p0/blob/master/LICENSE">LICENSE</a>file for the details
+This project is licensed under the MIT License - see the <a href="https://github.com/dsp-uga/Anirudh-Kakarlapudi-p0/blob/master/LICENSE">LICENSE</a> file for the details